Tutorials, Videos, and Websites

 Gussy Sews – Now known as Maggie Whitley Designs – I did her mentorship program back in 2011.
 Her projects and posts are inspirational and helpful.
 She is a great resource!

 Creativebug – A subscription-based website which has hundreds of video classes!
 A lot are even free!

 Craftsy – Craftsy offers pay per class instruction.
 You can watch as many times as you like and you can interact with the teacher to ask questions!
 Another super helpful website to help build your skills!

 Some extra info – YouTube Channels

 Just remember the best way to learn, is to do the work.
 Even if, one night you study a technique and over time you practice it is the best way to learn.

 Finally, use the websites and videos that help you the most and share them with your friends.

 In fact, sharing is caring when it comes to helping someone learn a new skill or craft.
-No matter what, we will always need teachers to help us learn specific things that we may not understand completely.
+No matter what, we will always need teachers to help us understand specific things that we may not understand completely.
 But, having a good list of websites bookmarked for reference will help you!